 Grab our Jam-Packed Harbor Springs Guide for tons more things to to!

 As you approach Harbor Springs from Petoskey, continue on 119 which is Main Street.

-There are several stairs to climb and once we reached the top we discovered a road that drives right by the top!!!
-But that's ok, ascending through the trees and watching the scenery change with each step was half the fun!!
+There are several stairs to climb we we survived as ascending through the trees and watching the scenery change with each step was so fun!!

-At the top be sure to take in the harbor, homes and downtown buildings below.
-It's one heck of a view!
+- At the top be sure to take in the harbor, homes and downtown buildings below.
+It's one heck of a view of Michigan fall colors!

 Thorne Swift Nature Preserve-6696 Lower Shore Dr, Harbor Springs.
 Meander along a wood chip path and board walk that leads you through a densely wooded Balsam and Cedar Trail.
 You will be rewarded with 300 feet of sandy (and public!)
-Lake Michigan shoreline with gorgeous views!
-Explore the dunes, swamplands, and ponds in addition to the stretch of beach and lake
+Lake Michigan shoreline with gorgeous views and striking fall color!
+Explore the dunes, swamplands, and ponds in addition to the stretch of beach and lake.

-Cost is $5 to park.
-If you have spare time, there are about three miles of trails to hike and you can visit the Elizabeth Kennedy Nature Center.
+There are about three miles of trails to hike.
 Explore the boardwalks and be sure to stop at the observation platforms during your visit.
 The views are outstanding!